 The analysis presented below demonstrates a quantification of the impact of climate change on flood risk for our three case study regions and three exposure types.
-However, the "demonstration" aspect is important: we are not seeking to generate precise values (which, not least, would require a deeper exploration of uncertainty) but instead show the utility of cat models in generating the quantities and insights that would be useful for climate change losses and damages.
-Moreover, as noted above, our simulations only explore the impact of hazard change rather than exposure and vulnerability.
-To this end, we do not present monetary values in this analysis, expressing losses as relative changes.
-We return to these broader points in Section 5.
+However, the "demonstration" aspect is

+- 320 important: we are not seeking to generate precise values (which, not least, would require a deeper exploration of uncertainty and better on-the-ground information concerning vulnerability) but instead show the utility of cat models in generating the quantities and insights that would be useful for climate change losses and damages.
+Moreover, as noted above, our simulations only explore the impact of hazard change rather than exposure and social vulnerability.
+To this end, we do not present - 325 monetary values in this analysis, expressing losses as relative changes.
+We return to these broader points concerning limitations, uncertainties, and development needs in Section 5.